-There’s chaos in the night sky, about 60 to 600 miles above Earth’s surface.
+There’s chaos in the night sky, about 60 to 600 miles (100 to 1,000 kilometers) above Earth’s surface.
 Called the ionosphere, this layer of Earth’s atmosphere is blasted by solar radiation that breaks down the bonds of ions.
 Free electrons and heavy ions are left behind, constantly colliding.

 This dance was previously measured through a method called incoherent scatter radar in the northern hemisphere, where researchers beam radio wave into the ionosphere.
 The electrons in the atmosphere scatter the radio wave “incoherently.”
 The different ways they scatter tell researchers about the particles populating the layer.

 Now, researchers have used radar in Antarctica to make the first measurements from the Antarctic region.
 They published their preliminary results on September 17, 2019, in the Journal of Atmospheric and Oceanic Technology.

 “Incoherent scatter radar is currently the most powerful tool available to investigate the ionosphere because it covers a wide altitudinal range and it observes essential ionospheric parameters such as electron density, ion velocity, ion, and electron temperatures, as well as ion compositions,” said Taishi Hashimoto, assistant professor at the National Institute of Polar Research in Japan.
 While these radars are powerful, they’re also rare due to their size and power demand.